Lifeline personal emergency response system units bring peace of mind to individuals and families in the Greene County Medical Center service area.

 Lifeline is an easy-to-use medical alert service designed to reduce the risk of living alone.
 In the event of a fall or emergency, help is available at the push of a button.
-The Lifeline personal help button connects you to a trained personal response associate who can send help quickly - 24 hours a day, 7 days a week.
+The Lifeline personal help button connects you to a trained personal response associate who can send help quickly through two-way voice communication - 24 hours a day, 7 days a week.

-Lifeline can help you maintain your independence, and also give your family peace of mind.
+Lifeline can help you maintain your independence with at home and on-the-go options, giving you and your family peace of mind.

 How Lifeline Works

 - Summon help.
-When you need help, just press your personal help button, which activates the Lifeline Communicator.
+When you need help, just press your personal help button and the assigned helper will be notified, whether that is a family member, caregiver, neighbor or emergency services.

 - Professional intervention.
-Your Communicator then dials the Lifeline response center and establishes two-way voice communication.
+The Lifeline response center associate accesses your profile and assesses the situation and then establishes two-way voice communication.

 - Closed loop.
 The associate then contacts a neighbor, loved one or emergency services, based on your specific needs.
 The Lifeline response associate will follow-up to confirm that help arrived.